Zymbit-Docs/docs/content/bootware/troubleshooting/_index.md

 ### Issues

+#### Release 1.2.0-29

+*  *Issue #167:*  Syncing salt with the root filesystem after bootware update.
+Applies to Production Mode only.

+    Bootware update in zboot doesn't sync up the good salt file to the root filesystem after a full image update.
+When the device is put into Production Mode, it will reject bad salt files, and stop regenerating new ones.
+When the root filesystem doesn't have the correct salt file, it causes multiple errors for Production Mode.

+    The ZYMKEY will generate a salt (created from atecc id, rpi cpu id, memory id) in `zkifc`.
+The ZYMKEY's ATECC will store the latest salt.
+While in Developer Mode, provided the salt file is not null and is in the correct serial number folder in `/var/lib/zymbit`, it will accept the salt file for opening a session even if it doesn't match the salt stored in the ATECC.
+In Production Mode, it will be very strict with salt checking.

+    For encrypted filesystems and Bootware, the salt needs to be synced up to be the same in userspace and the initramfs.
+The initramfs needs a correct salt to open a session to the ZYMKEY to decrypt the encrypted filesystems.
+If the ZYMKEY regenerates a new salt in userspace, then the one in the initramfs must be updated as well.
+Production Mode requires a match.
+Development Mode is lenient and will not error off.

+    In previous versions, if a user makes an image on a different Pi and ZYMKEY, then loads the image onto another Pi/ZYMKEY.
+The salt file will not match up after a full image update. `zkifc` in Developer Mode will act without errors; it will regenerate the salt file.
+In Production Mode, because the salt in initramfs is not updated, the next reboot will fail.

 #### Release 1.2.0-28

 * *Issue #166:*  `zbcli imager` excluded the create-initramfs script from /etc/zymbit/zboot/scripts.
 The change to fix Issue #165 (closed) moved create-iniramfs.sh out of the binary and back to the file system, meaning the imager now must include create-initramfs.
 Fixed in 1.2.0-28.